Kythera & Antikythera

 Excavations have recently uncovered well-preserved ancient artefacts in the northern part of the island, at the castle (kastro), just above the Xeropotamos cave.
 In the summer, a host of archaeology students visit the site and take part in the excavations.

 Easily accessed by boat from Piraeus, Gytheion, Neapolis and Kissamos in Crete, the mountainous island of Kythera is the perfect summer destination for relaxing, care-free holidays in a beautiful, romantic environment.

 The island’s capital Hora, with its imposing medieval castle, offers visitors an unforgettable view of the city port Kapsali.
 The island is quite large, being home to more than 60 villages, with idyllic beaches, tasty food and myriad attractions.
 The eclectic cultural and architectural mix is obvious in every corner of this island, with its Venetian allure still on display in its narrow pathways.

 Attractions – what not to miss

-The centrepiece of the island is the Medieval castle towering from the rock of Hora, where aeons of history and culture have combined to create a remarkable collage of the past and present.
+The centrepiece of the island is the Medieval castle towering from the rock of Hora, where centuries of history and culture have created a remarkable collage of the past and present.
 Hora itself is ideal for a stroll, a cup of coffee in one of the quaint shops in the square, or even a visit to the Archaeological Museum.

 Gastronomy and local products